Silent Tracks

-Silent Tracks is a 501c3 nonprofit organization whose mission is “to protect and promote human-powered recreation in the backcountry of the Gunnison Valley”.
+Elk Mountains Backcountry Alliance (EMBA) is a 501c3 nonprofit organization whose mission is “Protecting, promoting and enhancing human-powered recreation in the Gunnison valley”.

-Silent Tracks believes it’s time for a comprehensive winter outdoor recreation plan that’s crafted by all user groups, stakeholders, and governmental agencies.
+EMBA is aligned with the community and believes it’s time for a comprehensive, year-round valley-wide outdoor recreation plan that’s crafted by all user groups, stakeholders, and governmental agencies.

 01